-His bar was located along Benson’s main street.
-The building at 5918 Military Ave was constructed in 1912.
-Its first few years it served as the home to funeral parlors, one of which was G. H. Tuttle Furniture & Undertaking.
-Yes, you read that right, when G. H. wasn’t working as a undertaker he was selling furniture though he closed that aspect of the business in 1919.
+Sitting in a building that was constructed in 1912, his bar was located along Benson’s main street at 5918 Military Avenue.
+Its first few years, it served as the home to funeral parlors, one of which was G. H. Tuttle Furniture & Undertaking.
+Yes, you read that right: when G. H. wasn’t working as an undertaker he was selling furniture, though he closed that aspect of the business in 1919.
+I can’t imagine why.

-By 1924 it served as the home to The Benson Ladies Ready-to-Wear followed by a millinery and beauty shop operated by Mary A. Dunham.
-That same year, James C. Ford, a notorious bootlegger, bought the building and later and opened a soft drinker parlor.
-In 1931 his building was padlocked and forced to close for a year after alcohol was discovered in violation of the prohibition act.
-For the next few years it became the home to the Benson Paint Store.
+By 1924 it served as the home to The Benson Ladies Ready-to-Wear, followed by a millinery and beauty shop operated by Mary A. Dunham.
+That same year, James C. Ford, a notorious bootlegger, bought the building and opened a soft drink parlor.
+In 1931 it was padlocked and he was forced to close for a year once booze was discovered violating the Prohibition Act.
+For a few years after that it was the home to the Benson Paint Store.

 It started its long life as a bar in 1935.
-Until 1946 it had different owners and operated under various names including Benson Buffett, Hayes Bar and Trudy’s Inn.
-After Frank took over, it was referred to as the World Famous Frank’s Musette Bar.
-He renovated the bar in 1949 by replacing the lighting, seating, flooring and decor.
+The owners changed often over the first decade.
+It also operated under various names including Benson Buffet, Hayes Bar, and Trudy’s Inn.
+That revolving door stopped in 1947 after Frank took over what he referred to as World Famous Frank’s Musette Bar.
+He decided to spruce the place up in 1949 by replacing the lighting, seating, flooring, and decor.
 One thing that didn’t change, he said, was the bartender and the same old friendly atmosphere.
-By this time, sports bars were getting started and the Musette played the “sports of yesterday” every Friday night.
-The bar also offered recreation in the form of shuffleboard of which Frank was an avid player and league member.
-The bar also advertised music and dancing which were likely the inspiration for its name.
+With the emergence of sports bars, Frank’s decided to go in another direction by showing the “sports of yesterday” every Friday night.
+Shuffleboard was popular in bars and Frank was an avid player and was even a part of a league.

 While the bar had a good reputation, several businesses and neighbors contested the move from the east side of the Benson Community Center to the west side.
 Most of the concerns had to do with parking.
 The library, located directly behind the new location, was concerned that bar patrons would use its parking lot.
-As a condition of the move, the bar had to agree to several conditions including playing only karaoke, DJ and acoustic music, only using its back door facing the library for emergency use, leasing a 15-stall gravel lot, posting signs not to use the church lot, join local organizations and to watch adjacent areas for litter.
+As a condition of the move, the bar had to agree to several conditions including playing only karaoke, DJ, and acoustic music, only using its back door facing the library for emergency use, leasing a 15-stall gravel lot, posting signs not to use the church lot, joining local organizations, and watching adjacent areas for litter.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!